lalitcodekr/valentine/README.md

 3. Start the development server with `npm/pnpm/bun run dev`

 Now you're ready to ask the big question!

-## 💕 Made with Love 💕

-This project was made with love by [Anish](https://github.com/xeven777).
-Feel free to use it to ask your own special someone to be your Valentine!

 ## 💌 Feedback and Contributions 💌